 By Navy Region Europe, Africa, Central Public Affairs

-Medical, emergency services, and public safety personnel assigned to NSF Deveselu and tenant command Aegis Ashore Missile Defense System (AAMDS) Romania were the first to be vaccinated.
+Medical, emergency services, and public safety personnel assigned to Redzikowo and tenant command Aegis Ashore Missile Defense System (AAMDS) Poland were among the first to be inoculated.

-All personnel at NSF Deveselu are continuing to practice preventive measures against COVID-19, including wearing masks, maintaining physical distancing, washing hands, and restriction of movement, in order to protect their safety.
+All personnel will continue to practice preventive measures against COVID-19, including wearing masks, maintaining physical distancing, washing hands, and restriction of movement, in order to protect their safety.

-NSF Deveselu’s operations enable the responsiveness of U.S. and allied forces in support of the mission of Navy Region Europe, Africa, Central (EURAFCENT) to provide services to the fleet, fighter, and family throughout the EURAFCENT theaters of operation.
+NSF Redzikowo’s operations enable the responsiveness of U.S. and Allied forces in support of the mission of Navy Region Europe, Africa, Central (EURAFCENT) to provide services to the fleet, fighter, and family throughout the European, African, and Central Command theaters of operation.